How scoring works

 - Is a 'tested to NSF standards' filter unsafe?

 - Not necessarily.
-It means the reduction claims have not been confirmed by an accredited certifier through ongoing testing and facility audits.
-The lab numbers may be accurate, but you are relying on the seller's own documentation rather than a public, verifiable certification.
-Look up the model in a certifier database to see what, if anything, is actually certified.
+It just means no accredited certifier has confirmed the reduction claims through ongoing testing and facility audits.
+The lab numbers may well be accurate, but you are leaning on the seller's own paperwork instead of a public, verifiable certification.
+Look the model up in a certifier database to see what, if anything, is actually certified before you decide.

 - Where do I check whether a filter is genuinely certified?

-- Use the certifier's public database.
+- Go straight to the certifier's public database.
 NSF is at info.nsf.org/Certified/DWTU, WQA Gold Seal at find.wqa.org/find-products, and IAPMO R&T at pld.iapmo.org.
-Search by brand, then confirm the exact model number, the standard, and the specific contaminant all appear together.
+Search by brand, then make sure the exact model number, the standard, and your specific contaminant all show up together, not just one or two of them.

 - Are NSF, WQA, and IAPMO equally valid?

 - Yes.
-All three are accredited to certify water treatment units to the same NSF/ANSI performance standards.
-A product certified by any of them is a real certification, and each maintains its own searchable listing of certified models.
+All three are accredited to certify water treatment units to the same NSF/ANSI performance standards, so you do not need to favor one over the others.
+A product certified by any of them is a real certification, and each keeps its own searchable listing of certified models for you to check.

 - Why would a company avoid certification?

-- Common stated reasons are cost and the ongoing obligations of an audited program, or a preference to test against more contaminants than a single standard covers.
-Those can be reasonable choices, but they do not turn a self-arranged test into a certification, and the buyer should know which one they are looking at.
+- The reasons companies give are usually cost and the ongoing obligations of an audited program, or a wish to test against more contaminants than a single standard covers.
+Those can be reasonable choices on their part.
+They still do not turn a self-arranged test into a certification, and you should know which of the two you are looking at.

 - A product is certified to Standard 42.
 Does that cover lead?

-- No. Standard 42 covers aesthetic effects like taste, odor, and chlorine.
-Health-related contaminants such as lead fall under Standard 53.
-A model can be certified to one standard and make no certified claim under another, which is why you check the specific contaminant in the listing, not just the standard number.
+- No, and this trips up a lot of buyers.
+Standard 42 covers aesthetic effects like taste, odor, and chlorine.
+Health-related contaminants such as lead live under Standard 53 instead.
+A model can be certified to one standard and make no certified claim under the other, which is exactly why you check the specific contaminant in the listing rather than trusting the standard number alone.

 Sources